 This includes thoughtfully managing and administering ARPA programming.
-I am proud that we've dedicated nearly 80% of the billion dollars we received from the federal government to over 70 programs.
 This has been a once in a generation opportunity to invest in our communities.
 When we devised our programs, we engaged tens of thousands of Cook County residents in the process, and as a result, we have some of the most innovative programs in the country.
 This includes managing the nation's largest publicly funded guaranteed income initiative, putting millions of dollars toward small business assistance, violence prevention and economic development, increasing housing assistance and providing funding to help residents abolish medical debt.